The content of Open access journals can be freely accessed by readers across the globe.

 Many OA journals have a reputation for high quality content, for example:

-Predatory publishers are proliferating, so how can you tell if the journal in your sights is legitimate or predatory?
+Predatory publishers are increasing, so how can you tell if the journal in your sights is legitimate or predatory?

 Some warning sign characteristics of ‘predatory’ open access journals and publishers:

-It is highly recommended that each journal is carefully evaluated before an article is submitted.
+It is highly recommended that each journal be carefully evaluated before an article is submitted.

 Questions to ask and databases to check:

-Use the Think, Check, Submit guidelines, the Evaluation Checklist Compass to Publish Test or the Compass to Publish Test below to avoid publishing with predatory and low quality journals.
+Use the Think, Check, Submit guidelines below to avoid publishing with predatory and low quality journals.

 Remember this little mantra and visit the Think.Check.Submit website which has a checklist under each heading.